MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/journal.md

 **Notes:**

 - Metadata operations which encompass *adding* new extents (like `.ingest`, `.append`, `.move` and others) will not have matching events shown in the `Journal`.
-- The data in the columns of the result-set, as well as the format in which it is presented, are *not* contractcual, and thus taking a dependency on them is *not* recommended.
+- The data in the columns of the result-set, as well as the format in which it is presented, are *not* contractual, and thus taking a dependency on them is *not* recommended.

 |Event        |EventTimestamp     |Database  |EntityName|UpdatedEntityName|EntityVersion|EntityContainerName|
 |-------------|-------------------|----------|----------|-----------------|-------------|-------------------|